ant-design/ant-design-mobile/docs/react/upgrade-notes.en-US.md

 In 2.0, `Icon.props.type` no longer support require a locale svg file，only can accept a  `string` which represent icon name.

+How to upgrade?

+See the following two examples, if you only need case 1, you are fine to delete all `svg-sprite-loader` relative staff.
+If you still need support case 2, please leave the original configuration unchanged.

 1. If you previously use Icon like this way： `<Icon type="loading" />`, no need to do any change. ( As for how many icon names are supported, see [Icon Doc](http://beta.mobile.ant.design/components/icon))。

 2. If you previously use Icon like this way： `<Icon type={require('../foo.svg')} />`.
 Suggest you follow below solution: